Skip to content

 LinkedIn backend hiring requires strong Java distributed systems experience, familiarity with microservices at scale, and production API engineering maturity.
 Experience with graph databases or graph algorithms, search engine integration (Galene, LinkedIn's internal search), or Kafka-based event-driven architecture is a strong differentiator.
 Show operational ownership: SLOs maintained, performance improvements shipped, reliability incidents handled.

-These are the most frequent reasons Backend Developer resumes fail to pass LinkedIn's ATS or get filtered during recruiter review.
+These are the most frequent reasons Backend Developer resumes fail LinkedIn's ATS or get filtered during recruiter review.

 No mention of API design patterns (REST maturity level, GraphQL, gRPC)